Stephen-Hamilton-C/SigmonLED-Arduino/README.md

 Originally created as a Christmas gift for my sister

-See [SigmonLED-App](https://github.com/Stephen-Hamilton-C/sigmonled-app) for an Android app that can control this over Bluetooth.
+See [SigmonLED-App](https://github.com/Stephen-Hamilton-C/SigmonLED-App) for an Android app and [SigmonLED-Desktop](https://github.com/Stephen-Hamilton-C/SigmonLED-Desktop) for a desktop application that can control this over Bluetooth.

 ## Setup
 You'll need an Arduino, LED strip, and a serial interface, preferably an HM-10 BLE module, though other methods should theoretically work.